dankunlee/Snake-Game/README.md

 # Snake-Game
-Snake game developed in python
+Snake game developed in python (using PyGame)